dyclone/VisionFinal/README.txt

+Authors: Daniel Cortes and Carlton Brady

-How To Run The Shape Detecction Code
+How To Run The Shape Detection Code
 - Make sure all the files are in the same directory
 - Press the run button or run command to run the file ContourFinal.py
 - From the list of 10 images, in the console enter the number of the image you want to see shape detection on.
 Afterwards you will be asked which method to use.
-One is the douglas peuker algorithm which was discussed in class.
+One is the Douglas-Peucker algorithm which was discussed in class.
 The second algorithm is one that was mention from previous research
 - Once the inputs are in wait for two window to pop up, if they don't look on your toolbar for two windows
 - One window is a trackbar with three bars.
 One for threshold 1, threshold 2 and area.
 Both threshold bars can be moved